yeagerai/genworlds/docs/docs/community-toolkit/introduction.md

 ### Backend and Frontend Services

-Empower your AI world with an array of cutting-edge technologies, including Vue for frontend development, JavaScript for a dynamic user experience, Redis for cache management and data storage, and WebSockets for real-time communication.
+Empower your AI world with an array of cutting-edge technologies, including Vue for frontend development, Redis for cache management and data storage, and WebSockets for real-time communication.
 You can find more about the architecture in this document.

 ### Run Anywhere